-The proposal consists of a first floor extension to the chalet style dwelling with a slight increase at ground floor.
+The proposal consists of a first floor extension to the chalet style dwelling, additional two dormers to the front roof scape and a large rear dormer with a slight increase at ground floor.
 The c.7sqm increase at ground floor remains in line with the external built form and provides a more modern element to the dwelling.
-The footprint of the building slightly increases to allow for the roof form of the chalet dwelling but would remain in keeping with the design of the existing dwelling.
+The footprint of the building would slightly increase to allow for the roof form of the chalet dwelling, but would remain in keeping with the design of the existing dwelling.
 This alteration would be subservient to the existing dwelling and would retain the appearance of the detached dwelling, remaining in scale with the rest of the built form (Policy ENV12).